 - Articulates clearly the program or services that the nonprofit will provide and how it will provide those services (answer “who, what, where, when, why, how”).

 - Identifies specific fundraising sources to sustain the organization through its

 startup phase.
-Please see a simple business plan template here.
+Please see resources for business plans.

 If your organization is already incorporated in Washington State…

 Organizations already incorporated in Washington State must also provide: